flyjeray/lightfo/backend/readme.md

 `pip install -r reqs.txt`

-You will also need an .env file that describes path to your database
+You will also need an .env file that describes path to your PostgreSQL database

 Create it with following data: